Flexible citizenship: History

-Applications of flexible citizenship
+Application

 As it is true that populations of people have been traveling around the world all of history to find greater access to economic gains, it has never been this numerous.
-Predominantly during the 1980s, there began an increasing trend of populations (predominantly from Taiwan and Hong Kong) to travel around the world to search for work to send back to their families in their country of origin.
+Predominantly during the 1980s, there began an increasing trend of populations (predominantly from Taiwan and Hong Kong) to travel around the world to search for work to send money back to their families in their country of origin.
 Many people from these areas searched for as migration workers in the United States, Canada, Australia, and New Zealand.
 However, it not just migration workers that use this flexible citizenship for their advantage.
-Numerous Chinese elites send their children overseas to these countries universities to gain access to an elite education that will benefit them in country of origin, and could also set up important business connections that could benefit their country of origin.
+Numerous Chinese elites send their children overseas to these countries' universities to gain access to an elite education that will benefit them in country of origin, and could also set up important business connections that could benefit their country of origin.
 This term of the “astronaut family” has been developed to challenge the traditional view of the nuclear family.

-Within in some countries in Europe, it is clear to see some contemporary examples of flexible citizenship.
-The example of Turkish guest workers in Germany is a great example of both transnationalism and flexible citizenship.
-For instance, after World War II there was shortage of able-bodied men to work lower position jobs, therefore migrant workers from many different countries were recruited to take this position.
+Within in some countries in Europe, contemporary examples of flexible citizenship can be seen.
+The example of Turkish guest workers in Germany is an example of both transnationalism and flexible citizenship.
+For instance, after World War II there was a shortage of able-bodied men to work lower position jobs, therefore migrant workers from many countries were recruited to take this position.
 Primarily, these guest workers came from Turkey to fill these positions.
 Although there was initially a rule of ‘quick return’ for the migrant workers, the German government realized it was more profitable to keep the migrant workers there, and issued them guest worker permits that let these Turkish guest workers stay indefinitely.

-In the United States, it is clear to see more examples of flexible citizenship with looking towards the migrant workers in the Southwest.
-As stated early, migrant workers in the United States have the rights to information on workers compensation and a minimum wage.
+In the United States, examples of flexible citizenship with migrant workers in the Southwest can be found.
+As stated early, migrant workers in the United States have the rights to information on workers' compensation and a minimum wage.
 However, many of these migrant workers live below the poverty line and do not receive these wages due to the fear of deportation.
 The primary argument that most of these migrants have left their country of origin is once again economic concerns, and finding job opportunities in the United States.
-For instance, there are abundance of farmwork jobs in the United States that many United States citizens are unwilling to work.
+For instance, there is an abundance of farming jobs in the United States that many United States citizens are unwilling to do.
 Therefore, many of these migrant workers are granted permit residence as a result.